Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 While this is undoubtedly one of the most effective special education options for children with autism, working 1:1 with a therapist may not provide educational opportunities associated with a classroom setting.

-Preschool programs for children with disabilities (PPCD)
+Preschool Programs for Children with Disabilities (PPCD)

-PPCD are typically offered in the classroom of a public school under the supervision of a special education teacher and two educational associates.
-Classes usually consist of at most 12 children who have a variety of special needs, ranging from moderate to severe.
-During classes, children work on appropriate activities designed to develop and improve language, social, cognitive and self-help skills.
+PPCDs are typically offered in a public school classroom under the supervision of a special education teacher and two educational associates.
+Classes usually consist of, at most, 12 children with a variety of special needs, ranging from moderate to severe.

-Combining ABA and preschool
+Combining ABA Therapy and Preschool

-It should be clear, then, that both ABA therapy and PPCD can play a vital role in the development of autistic children.
-Which learning environment is best for your child will depend on their skill levels, needs and a number of other factors.
-In many cases, a combination of the two approaches can be successful.
-This may mean focusing on ABA treatment first, for one or two years before transitioning into preschool or even incorporating ABA into your preschool schedule by choosing a part-time preschool schedule followed by part-time ABA sessions.
+In many cases, a hybrid approach (a combination of the two approaches) can also provide a successful balance between structured skill-building and peer interaction.
+Balancing ABA therapy and preschool may mean focusing on ABA treatment first, for one or two years before transitioning into preschool, or even incorporating ABA therapy into your preschool schedule by choosing a part-time preschool schedule followed by part-time ABA sessions.

-The Lighthouse Fusion® approach
+The Lighthouse Fusion® Approach

-Fortunately, ABA therapy can be tailored to fit a wide range of autistic children’s needs, making it easy to work into a therapeutic preschool program.
+Fortunately, ABA therapy can be tailored to fit a wide range of needs for children with autism, making it easy to work into a therapeutic preschool program.
 To make things even easier, Lighthouse Fusion ABA therapy introduces an innovative approach that combines ABA and speech therapy into one enhanced therapy solution.
-Our team of Board Certified Behavior Analysts and Speech-Language Pathologists work collaboratively with your child’s BCBA and RBT to incorporate speech therapy directly into daily ABA programs.
-So, rather than receiving 30 minutes of speech training a week, your child will benefit from daily opportunities for speech development, ultimately leading to better outcomes for your child.

 Discover more helpful autism resources from Lighthouse Autism Center.